 Chaperones will be asked by their child's teacher to attend a field trip.
-Teachers are encouraged to rotate chaperones so that any parent who wishes to attend will have an opportunity if the number of field trips allows.
+Teachers are encouraged to rotate chaperones so that any parent that wishes to attend will have an opportunity if the number of field trips allows.
 A chaperone is not allowed to bring siblings on a field trip.
 If a chaperone does not feel that they can perform their duties they should contact their classroom teacher in a timely manner so that a replacement chaperone may be found.
-Student safety is priority, third (3rd) and fourth (4th) grade will have one (1) chaperone per five (5) students when on field trips.
+Student safety is priority, Kindergarten through fourth (4th) grade will have one (1) chaperone per five (5) students when on field trips.
 In grades five (5) and six (6) there is a minimum of one (1) chaperone per (10) ten students on field trips.

 Before taking students off campus on a field trip, the sponsor/teacher should assure:

-- A. The safety and well-being of students - B. Signed parental permission is sought and obtained, providing parents with trip details including times/dates, destination, cost, itinerary, contact numbers, mode of transportation, and student needs (sunscreen, cash, comfortable shoes, swim suit, etc.) - C. The trip has been properly planned, integrated with the curriculum, evaluated, and followed by appropriate activities which enhance its usefulness - D. The effectiveness of field trip activities judged by demonstrated learning outcomes - E. Proper supervision of students by school employees
+- A. The safety and well-being of students. - B. Signed parental permission is sought and obtained, providing parents with trip details including times/dates, destination, cost, itinerary, contact numbers, mode of transportation, and student needs (sunscreen, cash, comfortable shoes, swim suit, etc.). - C. The trip has been properly planned, integrated with the curriculum, evaluated, and followed by appropriate activities which enhance its usefulness. - D. The effectiveness of field trip activities judged by demonstrated learning outcomes. - E. Proper supervision of students by school employees.
+Parents are permitted to assist in such supervision, if appropriately approved as volunteers.
+For overnight trips, the minimum ratio shall be 1 adult per 8 students.

-- Parents are permitted to assist in such supervision, if appropriately approved as volunteers - For overnight trips, the minimum ratio shall be one (1) adult per eight (8) students in Elementary and Middle School and one (1) adult per twelve (12) students in High School - F. That student behavior while on all field trips complies with the Student Code of Conduct, and that student behavior on all other trips complies with an approved code of conduct for the trip - G. The chaperone (staff member in charge) has a copy of each student's Emergency Medical Authorization form in his or her possession - H. Provisions have been made for the administration of medication to those students for whom medications are administered routinely while at school - I. Provisions have been made at the trip destination and in transportation, in and when required to accommodate students and/or chaperones with disabilities
+- F. That student behavior while on all field trips complies with the Student Code of Conduct, and that student behavior on all other trips complies with an approved code of conduct for the trip. - G. The chaperone (staff member in charge) has a copy of each student's Emergency Medical Authorization form in his or her possession. - H. Provisions have been made for the administration of medication to those students for whom medications are administered routinely while at school. - I. Provisions have been made at the trip destination and in transportation, in and when required to accommodate students and/or chaperones with disabilities.